ziniuguo/FirebaseApp/README.md

 hi guys

-pleaso do familiarize yourself with **git versioning control** tool, or just github desktop if youre lazy
+please do familiarize yourself with **git versioning control** tool, or just github desktop if youre lazy

 ### *we shouldn't do "add files via upload" or "Update xxx.xx"*